DougAnderson444/wasm-webpack5-example/README.md

-# wasm usign webpack 5
+# wasm using webpack 5

-How to integrate webassembly with webpack 5.
+How to integrate webassembly with [webpack 5](https://webpack.js.org/migrate/5/).

 ## How to install